 The Jackson Homestead has a rich 200 year history.
 Newton changed greatly during those years and so did the house, as it has adapted to the times and its residents.
 Discover these changes throughout the house, and learn more about how the house was built, used, and altered.
 This exhibit brings together historic images, original text written by family members, and contemporary expert opinions to tell the story of the Jackson Homestead's first 200 years.
 Displayed throughout the house, each panel connects to the specific history of its location.
 Come discover the changes a structure can go through over the course of its lifetime.

-This exhibit of toys from the museum’s collection asks visitors to consider what these toys taught past generations—and how those lessons are similar to or different from the ones expressed by today’s toys.
-Children's attractions include hands-on toys and a model train on an elevated track.
+This exhibit of toys from the museum’s collection covers examples from many different time periods and asks visitors to consider what these toys taught past generations — and how those lessons are similar to or different from the ones expressed by today’s toys.
+Children's attractions include hands-on toys and a puzzle of the villages of Newton.